 In January 2015, Qarma Musiq signed Nukilan as an artiste, and the group debuted in Rindu, a duet with Indonesian singer Shae.
 Rindu was released in February 2015 followed by the group's second single Aduh Neng in April 2015.

 Malique is known for his elegant lyrics and flow.
-His lyrics are often meaningful, touching on subjects like current issues, humanity and family.
+His words are often meaningful, touching on subjects like current issues, humanity and family.
 Malique's lyrics also reflect the depth of his love for knowledge, history, literature and world cultures.
 In the latter part of his career, he generated interest from the non-urban listeners for his lyrics in Bahasa Melayu.
-Malique is particular about grammatical accuracy, choosing classical words over "street slang" in rap (except when it serves the song, as in Rahsia).
-He delivers his lyrics in bahasa baku (english: standardized language) as he believes the beauty of the Malay language is best showcased in this manner.
+Malique is particular about grammatical accuracy, choosing to deliver his lyrics in bahasa baku (english: standardized language) instead of colloquial Malay, as he believes the beauty of the Malay language is best showcased in this manner.
+The only exception to this rule was the song Rahsia, in which colloquial Malay was used.

 "...the real master strokes of the album has got to be in the poetry laid on top of these beats.
 Malique's words and rhyme slither effortlessly and charmingly into your ears, a most pleasing experience indeed.
 His choice of words and innovative rhyming meters is a work of art, as if chiseled into form from a swirling mass of seemingly-disconnected words that must be perpetually surrounding his consciousness.
 The fact that this progressive approach to rap and rhyme has been done mostly in the Malay language is a landmark event in itself.
 I daresay that this album deserves to be studied, not just by hip-hop fans, not just by music fans, but by Dewan Bahasa Dan Pustaka itself." - Ahmad Izham Omar